Little Valley (village), New York: Historical business

 The cutlery industry was a major driver of the village of Little Valley's early economy.
 Cattaraugus Cutlery Company was the last surviving knife manufacturer in the village; it remained there until closing its doors in 1963, with its factory remaining standing and vacant until its destruction in a 2015 fire.
 W. R. Case & Sons Cutlery Co. was spun off from Cattaraugus in 1905, and that company remains in business, now based in Bradford, Pennsylvania.

 Three weekly newspapers have operated out of Little Valley; the first was the Cattaraugus Republican (founded 1867, originally based in Ellicottville, but later acquired by the Salamanca Press), the second was The Little Valley Hub (operated from 1881 to 1968), and the most recent was the County Chronicle, which printed from 1992 to 2007, with some of the earlier years being based in Salamanca.

 The Crosby's convenience store chain was founded in Little Valley in 1966, where its first store opened.
 The store was sold to a Lockport-based company in 2006, which used the Crosby's name for all of its stores after the purchase.
 Crosby's continues to have a store in Little Valley; its original location, a Quonset hut, has since been decommissioned.

 Bush Industries operated a factory in the village until it closed in 2007.

-Pirshlo, Inc., a regional franchisee of Uni-Marts and a proprietor of several other businesses (including the Chronicle), operated in the village from the late 1990s to 2007, when Pirshlo's owner, Lloyd Long, was arrested and later convicted of tax evasion in a dispute with the Seneca Nation of Indians.

 Religion

-Four churches operate within the village bounds: local branches of the United Methodist Church and Wesleyan Church, a congregational church, and a King James Only fundamentalist church.
+Four churches operate within the village bounds: a Wesleyan Church, a congregational church, an independent Methodist church (Bridge of Hope, which separated from the United Methodist Church circa 2023), and a King James Only Independent Baptist church (Grace Bible Baptist).
 The village is also served by various churches surrounding the village in the towns of Little Valley and Mansfield.

 The local Catholic Church, St. Mary's, closed in the late 2000s as part of the church's overall U.S. downsizing effort, and all of its congregation was directed to the identically named St. Mary's Roman Catholic Church in Cattaraugus.
-The Lutherans also had a church in the village that was closed shortly after the closure of St. Mary's.
+The Lutherans also had a church in the village that was closed shortly after the closure of St. Mary's; its church building is now owned by Grace Bible Baptist.

 Education

 Public school students attend Cattaraugus-Little Valley Central School in Cattaraugus.
 Little Valley Central School operated in the village until 2000, shortly after voters approved a merger with Cattaraugus Central School.
 The district continued to operate an elementary school in the village until 2012 when it was controversially closed.
 The former school building is currently used by the county for offices it cannot accommodate at the county center; the former school's alumni association maintains a small museum in one of the rooms.

-Grace Christian Academy operates a small private Christian school in the village.
+Grace Christian Academy, which is affiliated with Grace Bible Baptist, operates a small private Christian school in the village.